SC Chaika Petropavlivska Borshchahivka

-SC Chaika Petropavlivska Borshchahivka is a Ukrainian football club based in Petropavlivska Borshchahivka, Bucha Raion, just outside Kyiv.
-The club plays in Ukrainian Second League since 2018.
-Chaika plays its home matches at the Kozak-Arena.
+SC Chaika Petropavlivska Borshchahivka (Футбольний клуб «чайка») is a Ukrainian football club based in Petropavlivska Borshchahivka, Bucha Raion, just outside Kyiv.
+The club has been playing in Ukrainian Second League since 2018.
+Chaika plays its home matches in various suburbs of Kyiv, while its official home ground is the Kozak-Arena.

-The club is located next to the Chaika residential neighborhood on western outskirts of Kyiv, which contains several sports venues such as dirt racing track, a dirt airfield, others.
+The club is located next to the Chaika residential neighborhood on the western outskirts of Kyiv, which contains several sports venues such as a dirt racing track, a dirt airfield, and others.
 The area was established back in 1934 as part of the Soviet organization Osoaviakhim, later DOSAAF.

 History

 The club was founded in 1976 and participated in the regional competition.
-With fall of the Soviet Union, club disappeared.
+With the fall of the Soviet Union, the club disappeared.

-In 2008 it was reestablished again and almost for its first decade competed exclusively at regional level.
+In 2008, it was reestablished again and for almost its first decade, competed exclusively at the regional level.

-In 2016–2018 the club was fielding its football team in national league among amateurs.
+In 2016–2018, the club was fielding its football team in the national league among amateurs.

 The club was admitted to the Professional Football League of Ukraine after passing attestation for the 2018–19 Ukrainian Second League season.

-Logo, name and symbol
+Logo, name, and symbols

-The club's symbol is a gull which is known "chaika" in Slavic languages.
+The club's symbol is a gull, which is known as "chaika" in Slavic languages.
 On the logo before 2020, it contained the coat of arms of Petropavlivska Borshchahivka.
-Earlier versions of logo contained a temple and a "Kyiv chestnut leaf".
+Earlier versions of the logo contained a temple and a "Kyiv chestnut leaf".